veniosg/Dir/README.md

 Contributors
 ----
-Dir welcomes contributions from developers of all levels!
+Dir welcomes contributions from developers of all experience levels!

 A good place to start are [issues marked as low effort](https://github.com/veniosg/Dir/labels/loweffort).
 Much more interesting (and harder) are [issues marked as high effort](https://github.com/veniosg/Dir/labels/higheffort).